 VW ID.2 – Sub-ID.3 model to release in 2025

 At the 2021 Munich Motor Show (IAA 2021), Volkswagen Group unveiled the VW ID.
-Life concept model as its vision of a pure electric alternative to the VW T-Cross.
-The company will likely launch its production version as the VW ID.2.
-A presentation that Silke Bagschik, Head of Sales and Marketing (ID.
-Family), Volkswagen gave on 15 September 2020 confirmed that a production EV called VW ID.2 is in the pipeline.
+Life concept model as its vision of a pure electric alternative in 2025 to models like the erstwhile Cross Polo and the T-Cross.
+The company will likely call the production version as the VW ID.2.

 The VW ID.
 Life sits on a modified version of the MEB platform that should be less sophisticated and support shorter wheelbase applications.
-Called MEB short platform, and interchangeably also MEB eco platform, the modified version has a front-wheel drive drivetrain layout instead of rear-wheel drive.
-The primary motor is at the front, not the rear.
+Called MEB short platform, and interchangeably MEB eco platform, the modified version has a front-wheel drive drivetrain layout instead of rear-wheel drive.

 The VW ID.
-Life has only one motor, which generates 172 kW (234 PS) of power and 290 Nm of torque using energy stored inside a 57 kWh battery pack.
+Life has a single motor which generates 172 kW (234 PS) of power and 290 Nm of torque using energy stored inside a 57 kWh battery pack.
 Its estimated WLTP range is 400 km or 249 miles.
 Ten minutes of charging can provide a range of 163 km or 101 miles.
 A 0-100 km/h (0-62 mph) sprint takes 6.9 seconds, and the top speed is 180 km/h (112 mph ).
 These specifications could be the targets for the VW ID.2.

-Thanks to the skateboard platform and cab-forward proportion, space for passengers and luggage is likely to be higher than the VW T-Cross.
+Thanks to the skateboard platform and cab-forward proportion, space for passengers and luggage is likely to be higher than the VW Polo or T-Cross.

 Unified Cell format & LFP cell chemistry